Legislative AlertsUpdated 12/9/2022

-Dear Club Legislative Liaisons, Officers and Delegates, please take action on this alert, and forward it to your club members asking them to take action too.
+Dear Club Legislative Liaisons, Officers and Delegates and concerned dog owners, please take action on this alert, and forward it to your club members asking them to take action too.
 Scroll down for information and resources on how to take action.

-A set of arbitrary and harmful federal breeder bills (H.R.
-2840 /S. 1385) that would mandate new requirements for certain hobby and professional dog breeders are gaining support in Congress.
-We urge all responsible dog owners, breeders and enthusiasts to contact their lawmakers about the harmful consequences of the bills.
+This bill would mandate arbitrary new requirements for certain hobby and professional dog breeders, and continues to gain support Congress.
+We urge all responsible dog owners, breeders and enthusiasts to contact their members of Congress and the U.S. to ask them to oppose the bills.

-While certain aspects of this feel-good measure, called the “Puppy Protection Act”, codify general good practices, other parts establish arbitrary, one-size-fits all mandates that are not in the best interests of all dogs and undermine individual flexibility that allows for best practices and optimal outcomes.
+The “Puppy Protection Act” was introduced in 2021 and has carried over to this year.
+As such it continues to gain support from lawmakers who do not understand the problematic consequence of the measure.
+While certain aspects of this feel-good measure codify general good practices, other parts establish arbitrary, one-size-fits all mandates that are not in the best interests of all dogs and undermine individual flexibility that allows for best practices and optimal outcomes.

-We urge all responsible dog owners, breeders and enthusiasts to take a moment to contact your members of Congress to ask them not to support this “feel-good” measure and the one-size fits all mandates that can harm responsible breeders and specialized breeding practices.
-A better approach is to provide resources to help USDA enforce existing pet breeder requirements.
+We urge all responsible dog owners, breeders and enthusiasts to take a moment to contact your members of Congress to ask them not to support this “feel-good” measure and the one-size fits all mandates that can harm responsible hobby breeders and specialized breeding practices.
+Ask them instead to support additional resources for the USDA so they can protect animals better by enforcing existing animal welfare requirements.

 How This Impacts You: